lenchvolodymyr/plugins/README.md

 ![localization](img/connection_settings_modal.png)

-This config has the next structure:
+This config contain a list of templates (tabs) for different part of connection settings split by categories and has the next structure:

 **lowerTab** *(string)* - required; tab name in connection settings modal